 This honors level advanced studio course is aligned with the Massachusetts Visual Arts Frameworks and allows students to perfect their skills in a variety of advanced art media.
-Students study major movements in art history, contemporary art influences of various cultures on the world of art, and artists' writings about their art through independent projects.
-Students are expected to incorporate a variety of art media into integrated, creative, well-composed art works.
-Students demonstrate their knowledge of formal and conceptual issues, composition, color, design, 2-D and 3-D work, as well as responding critically to their own work and the work of others.
+Students study major movements in art history, contemporary art influences of various cultures on the world of art, and artists' writings about their art through

 The course fulfills 5 credits toward the 5 credit Fine Arts Graduation Requirement.